Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - FengYun 2H broadcasts dead (empty) LRIT every hour (except 5:30Z and every 6 hours onwards) on 1690.5 MHz, this leads to the second image being cut at about 57%.
 - During the eclipse season (near equinoxes), these satellites lose track of the sun and end up not transmitting any imagery 17:00Z-19-00Z.
 The transmission might be off, or a jumpy S-VISSR signal with no data might be present instead.

+> Reception note: FengYun 2H has been experiencing issues with the power amplifier, causing significant fluctuations in SNR.
+Usually they clear up in a few minutes, but the broadcast strength end up being below nominal for a while after.

 > These satellites also broadcast an incredibly weak **CDAS** raw downlink, but it's almost completely undocumented owing to its weak & wide nature.
 It is present just left S-VISSR, the satellite uses the same transmitter as S-VISSR to transmit it albeit at a significantly higher symbol rate to instantly transmit the whole scan line in real time.
 This is the reason why S-VISSR is so jumpy.

 - Full resolution sample imagery: